-The Company did not employ any personnel in 2021 (2020: none).
-The Company had two directors as at 31 December 2021 (31 December 2020: two).
+The Company did not employ any personnel in 2022 and.
+The Company had two directors as at 31 December 2022 and 31 December 2021.
 The directors are also the key management personnel of the Company.
-During 2021 and 2020 directors of the Company were not entitled to any remuneration.
+During 2022 and 2021 the directors of the Company were not entitled to any remuneration.